nhsx/open-cyber/index.md

 ## Summary of DSPT Compliance (2020/2021 edition).
 <br>
 Summary statistics from the DSPT 2020/21 toolkit are shown.
-The latest status information was downloaded on the <b>10th October 2021</b>.
+The latest status information was downloaded on the <b>8th February 20</b>.

 Note on method: organisations open 31st March 2021 are considered.
 However, if the organisation does not have a 20/21 DSPT status, it has been allowed to inherit one from its 21/22 successor organisation (if the successor submitted a 2020/21 return).
 The same applies for the subsections below.